-The Ontario government is taking steps to temporarily relieve the Harmonized Sales Tax (HST) on new homes valued up to $1 million and to temporarily reduce the HST on new homes between $1 million and $1.85 million.
+The Ontario government is temporarily relieving the Harmonized Sales Tax (HST) on new homes valued up to $1 million and temporarily reducing the HST on new homes between $1 million and $1.85 million.

 The 13 per cent HST consists of an 8 per cent provincial portion and a 5 per cent federal portion.

-The relief for the 8 per cent provincial portion of HST is expected to be implemented through temporary enhancements to Ontario’s existing New Housing Rebate (NHR) and New Residential Rental Property Rebate (NRRPR), which are rebates of the 8 per cent provincial portion of the HST relating to new and substantially renovated homes and residential rental properties.
+The relief for the 8 per cent provincial portion of HST has been implemented through temporary enhancements to Ontario’s New Housing Rebate (NHR) and New Residential Rental Property Rebate (NRRPR), which are rebates of the 8 per cent provincial portion of the HST relating to new and substantially renovated homes and residential rental properties.

-Currently, under Ontario’s existing NHR and NRRPR, the maximum rebate for a home/rental unit is $24,000 (75 per cent of provincial portion of the HST on the first $400,000 of new home/rental unit value).
+Under Ontario’s NHR and NRRPR, the maximum rebate for a home/rental unit prior to the enhancement was $24,000 (75 per cent of provincial portion of the HST on the first $400,000 of new home/rental unit value).

-The enhanced Ontario NHR and NRRPR would provide for a rebate of 100 per cent of the provincial portion of the HST on eligible new homes and eligible rental units valued up to $1 million, for up to $80,000 in provincial relief per eligible new home/rental unit.
-This $80,000 maximum rebate amount would apply to eligible new homes and eligible rental units valued above $1 million and up to $1.5 million.
-For eligible new homes and eligible rental units valued between $1.5 million and $1.85 million, the maximum rebate amount would decrease in a linear manner until it reaches $24,000.
+The enhanced Ontario NHR and NRRPR provide for a rebate of 100 per cent of the provincial portion of the HST on eligible new homes and eligible rental units valued up to $1 million, for up to $80,000 in provincial relief per eligible new home/rental unit.
+This $80,000 maximum rebate amount applies to eligible new homes and eligible rental units valued above $1 million and up to $1.5 million.
+For eligible new homes and eligible rental units valued between $1.5 million and $1.85 million, the maximum rebate amount decreases in a linear manner until it reaches $24,000.

-For new homes and rental units valued at or above $1.85 million, an Ontario NHR or NRRPR of $24,000 would be available.
+For new homes and rental units valued at or above $1.85 million, an Ontario NHR or NRRPR of $24,000 is available.

 Enhanced New Housing Rebate